 Probably the most important aspect of making these choices is to ensure they truly reflect your preferences and wishes, as well as applicable laws here in Cary.
 Since there are a number of special considerations in these types of situations, be sure to choose an estate planning attorney who has significant experience working with blended families.

-Here at Carolina Family Estate Planning we are happy to work with you and your extended family to ensure your have the right plans in place should the unthinkable happen.
-Just call 919-443-3035 and ask about one of our upcoming workshops or to schedule a Peace of Mind Planning Session.
+Here at Carolina Family Estate Planning we are happy to work with you and your extended family to ensure you have the right plans in place should the unthinkable happen.
+Just call 919-443-3035 and ask about one of our upcoming seminars or to schedule a Vision Meeting.